 Q: Can I transfer before completing my degree?

 Yes, you can complete the 44-hour general education core and still transfer.
 If you elect to transfer without completing the degree or the general education core you will likely have deficits in the general education requirements at the college or university to which you are transferring.
-You may also transfer individual courses.

 Q: I only need a couple of courses to graduate; will I be able to participate in graduation ceremonies?